 This is the initial public offering of our common shares.
 We are offering a total of 4,000,000 common shares, 0.12 par value per share.
-The initial public offering price is expected to be between \$14.00 and \$16.00 per common share.
+The initial public offering price is \$14.00 per common share.

-We intend to apply to list our common shares on the Nasdaq Global Market under the symbol "CNTG".
+Our common shares have been approved for listing on the Nasdaq Global Market under the symbol "CNTG".
 We are both an "emerging growth company" and a "foreign private issuer" as defined under the federal securities laws and, as such, will be subject to reduced public company reporting requirements.
 See "Prospectus Summary-Implications of Being an Emerging Growth Company" and "-Implications of Being a Foreign Private Issuer."